samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

 # Limitations

-coLunacyDNS, at this time, only processes requests for DNS `A` queries—queries for IPv4 IP addresses.
-Information about other query types is not available to coLunacyDNS, and it can only return `A` queries (or “server fail”, or “this name is not here”) in its replies.
+coLunacyDNS, at this time, only processes requests for DNS `A` queries and DNS `AAAA` queries — queries for IPv4 and IPv6 IP addresses.
+Information about other query types is not available to coLunacyDNS, and it can only return `A` queries, `AAAA` queries, “server fail”, or “this name is not here” in its replies.

-coLunacyDNS, likewise, can only send `A` (IPv4 IP) requests to upstream servers.  coLunacyDNS can only bind to an IPv4 IP, and can only send DNS queries via IPv4.
+coLunacyDNS, likewise, can only send `A` (IPv4 IP) and `AAAA` (IPv6 IP) requests to upstream servers.
+While coLunacyDNS can process and forward IPv6 DNS records, coLunacyDNS can only bind to an IPv4 IP, and can only send DNS queries via IPv4.

 # The API available to the Lua script